Interstellar Overdrive: Composition and music

 "Interstellar Overdrive" was one of the first psychedelic instrumental improvisations recorded by a rock band.
 It was seen as Pink Floyd's first foray into space rock (along with "Astronomy Domine"), although band members would later disparage this term.
 It has been described as an experimental rock, psychedelic rock, and free improvisation piece, as well as an example of proto-prog.
 "Interstellar Overdrive" originated when early Pink Floyd manager Peter Jenner was trying to hum a song he could not remember the name of (most commonly identified as Love's cover of "My Little Red Book").
 Guitarist and vocalist Syd Barrett followed Jenner's humming with his guitar and used it as the basis for the principal melody of "Interstellar Overdrive".
 Bassist Roger Waters once told Barrett that the song's riff reminded him of the theme tune from Steptoe and Son (by Ron Grainer).
 Around the time the song was written, Barrett was inspired by AMM and their guitarist Keith Rowe, who had a pattern of moving pieces of metal along his guitar's fretboard.
 The free-form section (and also, "Pow R. Toc H.") was inspired by Frank Zappa's free-form Freak Out! and The Byrds' "Eight Miles High".

 The song's main theme descends chromatically from B to G, before resolving to E, all chords major.
 The opening hook of the piece is a distorted, descending guitar riff, played by Barrett, its composer, with Waters on bass and Richard Wright on organ.
 Nick Mason's drums then kick in, and after the riff repeats itself a bit, the track turns into improvisation, including modal improvisations, flourishes on the Farfisa organ, and quiet interludes.
 The song gradually becomes almost structureless and in free-form tempo, punctuated only by strange guitar noises.
 Eventually, however, the entire band restates the main theme, which is repeated with decreasing tempo and more deliberate intensity.
+In the stereo version, the sound in this section repeatedly pans rapidly back and forth from left to right.
 Waters once called the song "an abstract piece".
 A bass riff in the song later evolved into another Pink Floyd song, "Let There Be More Light", which was written by Waters.